+The total costs for initial certification can vary significantly depending on which tests are required (if any).
 If the product has not yet been tested, there will be additional costs, as testing fees will be charged by an approved laboratory.
 These fees can vary widely depending on which tests are required.
-If components of the product have already been tested and/or certified, it is likely that certain tests can be avoided, and therefore the costs could be reduced significantly.

-For initial certification, we recommend that producers apply for a technical pre-assessment and obtain a detailed quotation from the certification body.
-The technical pre-assessment will determine whether a product is suitable for certification and whether any tests can be omitted from the full suite before testing takes place.
-A detailed quotation can be provided, covering both the testing and certification fees.
+If components of the product have already been tested and/or certified, it is likely that certain tests can be avoided, and therefore the costs could be reduced.
+For initial certification if the product has not yet been tested, producers will need to apply for a technical pre-assessment; the pre-assessment determines whether a product is suitable for certification and whether any tests can be omitted from the full suite.

-The annual licence fee for the use of each of these marks owned by REAL is £100.00.
+The overall costs for certification will depend on the application and chosen certification body.
+Additionally, the annual licence fee for the use of each of these marks owned by REAL is £100.00 + VAT.